 If you are married and your domicile (permanent legal home) is in a community property state, special rules determine your income.
 Some of these rules are explained in the following discussions.
-For more information, get Publication 555, Federal Tax Information on Community Property.
+For more information, get Publication 555, Community Property.

 Community property states.
 The following are community property states: